2016bmw/parser-generator/README.md

 A parser generator, then, is a tool that takes user-defined grammar and generates a parser.
 Parser generators are convenient because they remove the need to hand-write a parser for every specific use case one might have.
 Instead, a programmer can simply write up the grammar in an easily expressible format that describes the domain of interest, and the parser generator transforms the grammar into an associated parser.

 This project is a parser generator that allows users to define grammar using scheme expressions.
-For example, a grammar to match integers, variables can be defined as follows:
+For example, a grammar to match integers can be defined as follows:

 ```
 ;;; number ::= [0-9]+